lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 These consequences should be borne in mind when defining profiles for SCHC over specific LPWAN technologies.

 ### Fragmentation as a way to bypass Network Inspection
-Fragmentation is known for potentially allowing to force through a Network Inspection device (e.g. firewall) packets that would be rejected if unfragmented.
+Fragmentation is known for potentially allowing to force through a Network Inspection device (e.g., firewall) packets that would be rejected if unfragmented.
 This involves sending overlapping fragments to rewrite fields whose initial value led the Network Inspection device to allow the flow go through.

 SCHC F/R is expected to be used over one LPWAN link, where no Network Inspection device is expected to sit.